Taxation in Canada: Direct vs indirect taxation

-The question of whether a tax is "direct taxation" (and thus falling within provincial jurisdiction) was summarized by the Judicial Committee of the Privy Council in The Attorney General for Quebec v Reed, where Lord Selborne stated:
+The question of whether a tax is "direct taxation" (and thus falling within provincial jurisdiction) was summarized by the Judicial Committee of the Privy Council in Attorney General for Quebec v Reed, where Lord Selborne stated:

 The question whether it is a direct or indirect tax cannot depend on those special events which may vary in particular cases; but the best general rule is to look to the time of payment; and if at the time the ultimate incidence is uncertain, then, as it appears to their Lordships, it cannot, in this view, be called direct taxation within the meaning of [s.
 92(2)]...

 "Indirect taxation" has been summarized by Rand J in Canadian Pacific Railway Co. v.
 Attorney General for Saskatchewan in these words:

 In Esquimalt, Lord Greene ... speaks of the "fundamental difference" between the "economic tendency" of an owner to try to shift the incidence of a tax and the "passing on" of the tax regarded as the hallmark of an indirect tax.
 In relation to commodities in commerce, I take this to lie in the agreed conceptions of economists of charges which fall into the category of accumulating items: and the question is, what taxes, through intention and expectation, are to be included in those items?
 If the tax is related or relateable, directly or indirectly, to a unit of the commodity or its price, imposed when the commodity is in course of being manufactured or marketed, then the tax tends to cling as a burden to the unit or the transaction presented to the market.
 However much, in any case, these may be actually "intended" or "expected" to be passed on, it is now settled that they are to be so treated.

 When the definition of "direct taxation" is read with s.
 92(2)'s requirement that it be levied "within the Province", it has been held that: